YiteWang/CS547-final-project/README.md

 Clone this repo to your machine.

-Put the dataset you want to folder `datasets`.
+Create folder `datasets` and put the dataset you want into the folder `datasets`.

-Notice the structure under datasets is as follows:
+Notice the structure under `datasets` is as follows:

 ```
 vangogh2photo